-eWise was founded in 2000 with the goal of bringing together all of a person’s financial accounts onto a single screen.
-Since then, we have been pioneering and partnering with financial institutions around the world to make them the one place for their customers to access and manage their full financial lives.
+eWise was founded in 2000 with the goal of bringing together all of a person’s financial accounts on a single screen.
+Since then, we have been pioneering and partnering with global top 50 financial institutions on 3 continents to make them the ONE place for millions of their customers to access and manage their full financial lives.

 Alexandre Gonthier - CEO

 Alex is from Switzerland, so it will come as no surprise that he isn’t a stranger to payments.
 Since 1997, he has been a founder and entrepreneur, building several successful payments companies.
 Alex was CEO and co-founder of iPIN (acquired by Aepona), a leading online and mobile payment platform for the likes of Visa, Wells Fargo and AT&T. iPIN was featured in The Wall Street Journal, The Economist and other leading publications.
 He was also the CTO of mobile payments company Paymo, which merged with BOKU, the fastest-growing mobile payments company worldwide fueling customers like Facebook, EA, and Sony.
 As CEO of Trinity Mobile and Director of Ticketscript (a leading ticketing platform in Europe and post-merger successor to Trinity Mobile), he learned firsthand about payments from the merchant’s perspective.
 Alex was previously an Advisor to private equity firm 3i and a Venture Partner at venture capital firm Wellington Partners in London.
 He has a Masters in Communications Systems from the Swiss Federal Institute of Technology in Lausanne, Switzerland.

 Alexander Grinberg - Founder and EVP/GM Account Aggregation